Cho-ui/Poetry-Lock-Parser/README.md

-# Poetry TOML file parser, application assignment for Reaktor's fall 2022 developer internship programme
+# Poetry.lock file parser, application assignment for Reaktor's fall 2022 developer internship programme

 This is a simple web application, built to meet the requirements set by Reaktor.
 The requirements can be viewed in detail via the link below: